Madrine256/Summary-Responsive-Page-mentor2/README.md

 ### What I learned

-Always add background color to your body and containers else browsers use default for unspecified containers which is something you might not need.
+Always add background color to your body and containers else browsers use default for unspecified container background-color which is something you might not need.

 ### Continued development